jlinoff/pam/PROPOSAL.md

 **Hard-reload the help page after regenerating**, or check the file on disk before diagnosing the pipeline.

+### Speed

+A full pass runs about 20 seconds per capture, so 49 shots is roughly 17 minutes and a determinism double-run is 34.
+Most of that is fixed waiting: 56 `time.sleep()` calls, 31 of them a flat `SETTLE` of 0.6s guarding a Bootstrap fade that finishes in 300ms.

+First pass at it replaces the worst offenders with condition polling — `wait_for_page()`, `wait_for_modal()`, and a viewport-size poll — which turns a flat 0.6s into a typical 0.1s while still waiting the full budget on a slow machine.
+Quicker *and* safer than lowering the constant.

+The progress line now carries elapsed seconds per shot, so the next round of optimisation can follow measurement.
+The walkthrough shots rebuild the Ice Cream Sundae record from scratch every time and are the obvious suspects, but that is a guess until the numbers say so.

+Not attempted: making `reset_between_shots()` conditional.
+It reloads the page and re-imports the examples before every capture, which is the single largest cost — and also what keeps each shot independent of the ones before it.
+That isolation is what made the theme leak, the viewport leak and the stale search term findable.
+Tracking dirtiness to skip it would trade a known property for an estimated saving.

 ### Two different checks, only one of which travels